Easy Low-Calorie and Healthy Lunch Ideas and Recipes

 Lucky for you there are many quick and healthy meals that you can make at home and bring them with you wherever you go.
 They all taste great (trust me, I'm a picky eater!) and are really affordable to throw together, as well.

 Here come the ideas for a healthy, delicious and flavorful lunch!

 I find that I personally feel the most full when I combine protein and healthy, whole-grain carbohydrates.
 Some may feel otherwise, but if you're constantly eating a lunch that consists of mostly bread, pasta and some processed cheese.
 You're probably not going to feel that hot a few hours down the road.
 I have anemia and used to have hypoglycemia so I am very focused on my diet and ensuring that I eat the right balance of foods so I don't feel weak all the time.

 That being said, I don't have tons of time to make menus for lunch ideas for myself and loved ones.
 Instead, I make lists of all of my favorite foods for each meal.
 If you've already read my low calorie breakfast ideas article, you'll already have a good idea of what I'm talking about.
-I also outline a healthy eating strategy in another article on how to eat to lose body fat.
-You can check that out right here: Healthy Eating Strategies or find the article at the end of this page to look at later.

 For lunch, I create my meals by selecting the right combination of food from the following categories.
 My lunches typically have:

 Pick 2 Protein Servings or Double Up on One Item!

 - 3 oz of turkey bacon (2-3 slices)

 - 3/4 cup of egg whites or egg beaters